Tips and examples

 • Relevant emails generate 18x more sales than impersonal emails

-• Personalised emails generate up to 6x higher sales
+• Personalized emails generate up to 6x higher sales

 E-Mail-Automatisierung für Customer Journey